-The distinguished viola player and chamber musician, Simon Rowland-Jones was a founder member of the Chilingirian sting quartet, with which he played for 10 years.
+The distinguished viola player and chamber musician, Simon Rowland-Jones was a founder member of the Chilingirian string quartet, with which he played for 10 years.
 Simon is also a gifted composer, well known for his many chamber music works.
-In addition he put to use his vast quartet experience and scholarship in his recent “urtext” edition of the complete Haydn string quartets, published by Peters Edition.
-Since 2017, Simon Rowland-Jones is Honorary President of the Xenia chamber Music Course.
+In addition, he put to use his vast quartet experience and scholarship in his recent “urtext” edition of the complete Haydn string quartets, published by Peters Edition.
+From 2017 to 2021, Simon Rowland-Jones has been the Honorary President of the Xenia Chamber Music Course.

 Want to know him better?
-Here a great conversation with him.
+Here is a great conversation with him.

 The Lyskamm Quartet was founded in 2008 within the “G.Verdi” Conservatoire of Milan and is the winner of the chamber music prize “Claudio Abbado” Borletti – Buitoni Trust 2016.From 2009 to 2011, the Quartet was mentored by the Artemis Quartet at the Arts University of Berlin.
 Subsequently, the Lyskamms joined the ECMA circuit (European Chamber Music Academy), a collaboration between some of the most important European universities.
 In this environment they met important teachers such as Hatto Beyerle, Johannes Meissl, Heime Mueller, Ferenc Rados, Antonello Farulli, Claus Christian Schuster, Jerome Pernoo, Christophe Giovaninetti and Andrea Nannoni.
 Currently the Quartet is studying with Heime Mueller at the Hochschule fuer Musik in Lubecca.In 2014, the Lyskamms received the Vittorio Rimbotti award, appointed every two years within the “Accademia Europea del Quartetto” in “Scuola di Musica di Fiesole”.
 In 2015 in Graz, they won second prize at the international competition Franz Schubert und die Musik der Moderne and special prize ” Pro Quartet”.The Quartet just won the first prize at “Possehl Wettbewerb Musikpreis 2015” .The Lyskamm Quartet was a guest for the Quartet Society of Milano, the Mito Festival, the Unione Musicale and the Lingotto Musica of Turin.
 Other guest work includes the Amici della Musica of Padova, the Quartet Society of Vercelli and the Orta Festival, as well as a live televised performance for RAI Radio3.
 In 2013 it also participated to the festival “I Suoni delle Dolomiti” as a quintet with Mario Brunello.